iamwrong/knowledge_sharing/software_documentation/README.md

 After the last point it should clear the **API documentation should expose the functionality and hide the details of the implementation**.
-A good example of this is the [Spark Coalesce Documentation], there is even advice on potential hazardous situations without ever go into the implementation details.
+A good example of this is the [Spark Coalesce Documentation], it gives advice on potential hazardous situations without ever going into the implementation details.

 If there is an easy way to describe the functionality of a package, class, function